21 Fun Things to Do in Central Park, New York City

 Rivaled in size only by the Central Park Reservoir, the expansive Lake is the perfect place to cool off and spend a leisurely afternoon.

-You can enjoy views of the upper west side from the water, amble by The Ramble, sail passed the Strawberry Fields, or head under Bow Bridge.
+You can enjoy views of the upper west side from the water, amble by The Ramble, sail past Strawberry Fields, and head under Bow Bridge.

-The Bethesda Fountain, as well as being a hot spot on the Central Park map, is one of the largest fountains in New York.
-You’re sure to get some Instagram-worthy shots.
+The Bethesda Fountain is not only a hot spot on the Central Park map, but it is also one of the largest fountains in New York.
+You're sure to get some Instagram-worthy shots.

 3. Make Waves at the Central Park Reservoir

-If you want to add fitness to your Central Park agenda, take a jog around the 1.58-mile track or just take in the view.
+If you want to add fitness to your things to do in Central Park, take a jog on the 1.58-mile track around the reservoir, or just take in the view.

-The Jacqueline Kennedy Onassis Reservoir, the largest body of water in Central Park, is a favorite location of native New Yorkers and tourists alike.
+The Jacqueline Kennedy Onassis Reservoir is the largest body of water in Central Park and a favorite location of native New Yorkers and tourists alike.

 Boasting spectacular views of the New York skyline both the upper east side and the upper west side, whilst soaking in the serenity of the Central Park Reservoir is the perfect reset.